caisplusplus/fc18-linear-regression-workshop/README.md

 ### If you have errors in the jupyter notebook regarding dependencies, you might have to install them using conda or pip.
 Please refer here for more help: https://conda.io/docs/user-guide/tasks/manage-pkgs.html

-8. To get credit for completing the workshop, create an issue in your repository and tag 'Raghav-Maheshwari' so that I can check you off.
+8. To get credit for completing the workshop, create an issue in your repository and tag 'bhahn16' so that I can check you off.
 (https://help.github.com/articles/creating-an-issue/)